 Spillover within Socioecological Systems

-Lassa virus is transmitted to humans via contact with rodents and their bodily fluids.
-However, limited information exists on human-rodent interactions within Nigeria and the risk factors for Lassa virus transmission generally.
+Nigeria experiences annual outbreaks of Lassa fever, yet limited information exists on human interactions with rodent reservoirs the risk factors for Lassa virus transmission generally.
 This has severely limited our ability to communicate risks and establish effective prevention strategies across the vast socioecological contexts in which Lassa exists.
-Through a mixed methods case control study, our ongoing research offers uniquely comparative and in-depth analysis of behavioral risk factors for community transmission of Lassa.
-We hope results from our ongoing research will help identify risk factors for Lassa virus infection and thus entry points for evidence based and culturally appropriate risk communication and intervention.
-Led by Sagan Friant In collaboration with OVEL.
+Our qualitatively driven research offers an in-depth analysis of risk factors for zoonotic transmission of Lassa.
+We hope results from our ongoing research will help identify entry points for evidence based and culturally appropriate risk communication and intervention in Nigeria.

 Lassa epidemiology and control is severely limited by heterogeneity in availability of and access to diagnostic and treatment facilities.
 Barriers exist within communities and health systems that together shape health seeking behavior and health care.
 Understanding local perceptions of health risks and their socioecological context is necessary to inform effective and sustainable health policies and build robust health systems.
 Through qualitatively driven mixed methods research, we aim to understand how local knowledge of Lassa and concepts of illness shape health seeking behavior and health care, as well as how these interactions are modified by structural barriers limiting access to diagnostic and treatment facilities within a Lassa endemic region of Nigeria.
 Results will help improve the access to health care and health system strengthening.
 Led by Dr. Métrey Tiv.